-If an investigator, faculty advisor, or member of research staff has completed CITI training through affiliation with another university, institution, organization, etc. within the last 48 months, then a completion certificate must accompany the application.
+If an investigator, faculty advisor, or member of research staff has completed CITI training through affiliation with another university, institution, organization, etc. within the last 48 months, a completion certificate documenting the training must accompany the application.
 Only CITI training will be accepted.

 Required CITI Coursework

 Please see below for guidance on completing the appropriate CITI training for conducting research with human subjects at the institution.

 To register, see the registration and course selection instructions.

 Complete the Social & Behavioral Research Investigators Course in its entirety if you are a principal or co-investigator, student, faculty advisor, or research staff conducting social/behavioral research with human subjects.
 Examples of these research activities include studying individual or group characteristics or behavior employing surveys, interviews, and/or focus groups and educational research in an academic setting.

 NOTE: If the proposed social/behavioral research is PHS-funded, all principal or co-investigators, students, faculty advisors and/or research staff on the project must also complete the Social & Behavioral Responsible Conduct of Research Course in its entirety.
 This training is encouraged for all non-PHS-funded investigators and staff as well, but it is not required.